aehparta/ftdi-bitbang/README.md

 # Description

-***NOTE:*** Current master (version 1) will not get any updates anymore.
+***NOTE:*** Current master branch (version 1) will not get any updates anymore.
 I am working on version 2 of these tools and will release them to master branch when I am happy with them.

 ## Command line tools